input-output-hk/engineering/blog/2022-08-19-ghcjs-heap-representation.md

 - IND: indirection to another heap object
 - BLACKHOLE: used to overwrite a THUNK when it is being evaluated

-GHC also stores other objects in the heap that are not related to graph
+The heap is also used to store other values:

+- CON: boxed values (saturated constructor applications) with field values as payload
-reduction: TSO, BCO, arrays, MutVar#, MVar#, TVar#, stacks and stack frames.
+- Other unlifted values: TSO, BCO, arrays, MutVar#, MVar#, TVar#, stacks, stack frames...

 ## Info tables

-Many heap objects share the same properties: e.g. all `Int` CON objects have the same object type, the same payload layout, the same entry code, etc.
+Many heap objects share the same properties: e.g. all `Int` CON objects are exactly the same except for their payload (the `Int#` value) that may be different.

-Heap objects are split in two parts:
+Hence heap objects are split in two parts to allow sharing of common properties:
 - info table: statically known properties (at compilation time) that can be shared by several heap objects
 - heap object itself: dynamically allocated in the heap